cardano-scaling/hydra/docs/docs/faqs.md

 <details>
 <summary>If the Hydra Head ledger is configured with a non-zero transaction fee, where do the paid fees go?</summary>

-Setting protocol parameters with `fee > 0` ensures that Hydra head (layer 2) transactions consume more than they produce.
+Setting protocol parameters with `fee > 0` ensures that Hydra Head (layer 2) transactions consume more than they produce.
 On layer 1, the UTXO remains unchanged, and the difference accrues.
 Currently, when settling an agreed state from layer 2 on layer 1 during fanout, this difference becomes spendable by the head participant who posts the `fanoutTx`.

 </details>